 - The first (left-most) status pane displays the status of the connection between LadybugCapPro and the camera unit.
-A red light here indicates a loss of image.
-Click on the red light to display event statistics with details. - The second status pane contains GPS positional information. - The third status pane shows the display rate, which is the rate at which images are being drawn to screen. - The third status pane shows the actual rate at which the images are being grabbed from the camera. - The final (right-most) status pane shows the rate by which image data is being transferred from the camera to the PC over the bus.
+A red light here indicates a loss of image or other issue (for example, JPEG error).
+Click on the red light to display an event statistics dialog with details. - The second status pane displays the grab/recording status, image payload size, and timestamp. - The third status pane displays GPS/PPS status. - The fourth status pane displays GPS positional information. - The fifth status pane displays the display rate, which is the rate at which images are being drawn to screen. - The sixth status pane displays the grab rate at which the images are being grabbed from the camera. - The seventh status pane displays the rate by which image data is being transferred from the camera to the PC over the bus. - The eighth status pane displays image properties such as gain and shutter.